antonyorton/sectionplottingtools/README.md

 DEMs can be obtained at http://elevation.fsdf.org.au/ for Australia

 Borehole data should be contained in two csv files:
-  1. containing the word 'Hole' in the file name and column names 'borehole, x, y, top_rl, EOH_depth, dip, dip_direction' provides the coordinate information for each hole
+  1. A csv file containing the word 'Hole' in the file name and column names 'borehole, x, y, top_rl, EOH_depth, dip, dip_direction' provides the coordinate information for each hole
-  2. containing the word 'Geology' in the file name and column names 'borehole, fromDepth, material' specifies the top depth of each geological unit
+  2. A csv file containing the word 'Geology' in the file name and column names 'borehole, fromDepth, material' specifies the top depth of each geological unit